pradeeppanayal/ExpressionSolver/README.md

 # How
 Step 1: Recursively solve the parenthesized expressions.

+Step 2: Substitute the result back into the expression.

-Step 2: Solve the expression based on precedence rules
+Step 3: Solve the expression based on precedence rules.